IsaiahOden/WireframeDemo/README.md

 # Wireframing Exercise
-This is a rough buildout of Youtube using mainly HTML and some inline CSS.
+This is a rough buildout of the UFC website using mainly HTML and CSS.

 ![Wireframe](Wireframe.png)